4NONYM4U5/CTF-Writeups/csictf/Readme.md

 }
 ```

-The main takes 1024 bytes of stdin and calls login with our input.
+The function login() is called with our_input as a parameter.

 ```C
 int login(int a1, char *our_input)